rm-controls/rm_controllers/rm_shooter_controllers/README.md

 * `anti_block_angle` (`double`, default: 0)

-  If enter block state, the friction wheel will reverse anti_block_angle (in rad/s) to try to get rid of the structing .
+  If enter block state, the friction wheel will reverse anti_block_angle (in rad) to try to get rid of the structing .

 * `anti_block_threshold` (`double`, default: 0)